sbrunk/jena-android/README.md

 # Jena for Android

 This project aims to make the [Apache Jena](http://jena.apache.org/) Framework usable on Android.
-While Jena is written in pure Java, it can't be used as is due to some package conflict issues.
+While Jena is written in pure Java, it can't be used on Android as is due to some package conflict issues.

 ## Background
 The main issue is that Jena contains code that refers to classes from the javax.xml namespace that aren't part of the Dalvik Virtual machine.
 The classes are actually provided by [xerces](https://xerces.apache.org/) but the dalvik compiler refuses to build anything in core java namespaces as it could, in theory, be added to future Android versions causing conflicts.
 You could use the `--core-library` option of the dex tool, but according to the dex documentation: